thevilledev/vault-plugin-secrets-vercel/README.md

 # vault-plugin-secrets-vercel

 Vault Secrets Plugin for Vercel allows you to dynamically generate Vercel API tokens through Vault.
+Useful for CI/CD as you can generate short-lived deployment tokens and let them revoke once you are done.

 Currently supports personal Vercel accounts.
 Additional features, such as token-specific fine-grained permissions are not supported by the plugin.
-I do not have a Pro/Enterprise plan to develop this further, but contributions welcome.
+I do not have a Pro/Enterprise plan.

 ## Getting started